 But can you expect anything else from him?
 He's mastered the art of bringing new life to each character that he plays.
 Playing Leo West, he meets Harper (Jacobs) when she's trying to just let loose on a business trip and it turns into a whirlwind romance that leaves us, as the audience, rooting for Leo and Harper.
 But really, when are we not rooting for a fun DJ played by Richard Madden in a white t-shirt to fall in love?

-The movie that should have been nominated for Oscars (and Richard Madden also nominated for Best Supporting Actor) was the 2019 film Rocketman directed by Dexter Fletcher.
+The movie that should have been nominated for Oscars (and Richard Madden for Best Supporting Actor) was the 2019 film Rocketman directed by Dexter Fletcher.
 Starring Taron Egerton as Elton John, Jamie Bell as Bernie Taupin, and Madden as John Reid, the film is a look at the rise to fame that Elton John had from the 60s and on.
 And you might want to prepare yourself for Madden singing “Honky Cat” because it will make you scream.